ebilgin/rlbook/docs/CONTRIBUTING.md

 Prompts are first-class assets.
 Changes to prompts affect all generated content.

+### Preferred AI Tool: Claude Code

+This project is optimized for **Claude Code** (Anthropic's CLI tool).
+The `CLAUDE.md` file in the project root is automatically loaded as context, providing Claude with:

+- Project structure and conventions
+- Content generation guidelines
+- MDX syntax rules and common pitfalls
+- Iteration workflow for capturing session learnings

+While other AI tools can be used by manually loading `CLAUDE.md` and relevant prompts, Claude Code provides the smoothest experience.

 ### Understanding the Prompt System

 The project uses a layered prompt structure: